UMR-CNRS-7267/Metacongo_Paper/README.md

 ```

-Optional but it is always good to see before/after (we will count the adaptors) in files before/after
+Optional: but it is always good to see before/after (we will count the adaptors) in files before/after

 ```bash
 $ for i in *gz; do printf $i"\t"; zcat $i |grep -c "AGATCGGAAGAGCACACGTCTGAACTCCAGTCA"; done